aziontech/azion-samples/templates/stencil/stencil-app-boilerplate/readme.md

-# Stencil App Boilerplate
+# Stencil Boilerplate

-The **Stencil App Boilerplate** template deploys a basic Stencil (4.22.2) web application and creates basic Edge Applications configurations to optimize it, such as creating multiple Cache Settings, enabling the use of Gzip compression, etc. The template creates a GitHub repository containing your project, as well as an edge application and a domain to facilitate your access and management through Azion Edge Platform.
+The **Stencil Boilerplate** template deploys a basic Stencil (4.22.2) web application and creates basic Edge Applications configurations to optimize it, such as creating multiple Cache Settings, enabling the use of Gzip compression, etc. The template creates a GitHub repository containing your project, as well as an edge application and a domain to facilitate your access and management through Azion Edge Platform.

 Stencil is a modern compiler for building reusable, scalable web components.
 It allows developers to easily write standard-compliant components, providing features like JSX, TypeScript, and lazy-loading while outputting highly optimized code for fast performance.